CPS Logo_rgb-2

 While you may offer other benefits to employees like life insurance, COBRA only covers plans for medical care, including dental and vision care.

-Like a lot of employment laws, the size of your company determines whether you’re covered by COBRA.
+Since you’re reading this, you probably want to know, do employers have to offer COBRA?
+Like a lot of employment laws, the size of your company determines whether you’re covered by the act and need to maintain COBRA compliance.
 Specifically, COBRA applies to employers with 20 or more employees in the previous year.
 When determining if COBRA applies to you, it’s important to know that both full- and part-time workers count.

 However, even with 20 or more employees, you don’t have to offer COBRA to employees who either weren’t eligible yet for group coverage before they were terminated or those who opted not to participate in your plan.